IMC-GER/images/README.md

 # images
-Store my images and screenshots from my extensions
+Storage of my images and screenshots of my extensions